-This week, we'll explore the differences between the client and the server, a quick guide to determining where certain events should be implemented, and explain the trade offs in more detail so you can make an intelligent final call.
+In this lesson, we'll explore the differences between the client and the server.
+We'll also share a quick guide to help you determine where certain events should be implemented and explain the trade offs in more detail so you can make an intelligent final call.

-To help understand the nuances and trade offs of tracking on client vs. server, here are basics of their technical capabilities.
+To help you understand the nuances and trade-offs of tracking on client vs. server, here are the basics of their technical capabilities.

-On the web, a client is your browser (or mobile, though this post really details trade offs specific to browsers)—what you use to navigate the Internet.
-The server is a computer that returns web pages to be rendered in your browser.
-Learn more about web architecture here.
+On the web, a client is a web browser or mobile device—whatever the user is using to navigate the Internet.
+The server is a computer that returns web pages to be rendered in your browser or mobile app.

 C: This is tracking on the server: sending tracking data from your web server to the analytics service.
 The web server's main role is to handle "HTTP requests", which is the underlying protocol upon which the web is built.
 As such, the server only has access to information in the request, which include (but are not limited to):